thadeucity/Foodfy/readme.md

-Finaly if you want to populate all SQL tables with test data you can run
+Finally if you want to populate all SQL tables with test data you can run
 ```
 node seed.js
 ```

+*The base password for the seed users is **1234**